Ndjaki2/udacity_nanodegree_projects/README.md

 ## Introduction

-This is a brief presentation of the first three projects I have worked on, as part of the Udacity Data Analysis Nanodegree
+This is a brief presentation of the first three projects I have worked on, as part of the Udacity/ALX-T Data Analysis Nanodegree

 ## Project 1